turnede0/pdlmaterial/introduction_to_FPGA/README.md

 Example: A closed "switch" implemented by NPN BJT
 ![transistor switch in saturation](https://www.electronics-tutorials.ws/wp-content/uploads/2018/05/transistor-tran47.gif)

-By using transistor, we can build amplifier circuit, which is the basis of **Anlogue Intergrated Circuit** , or switch circuit, which is the basis of **Digital Integrated Circuit**.
+By using a transistor, we can build an amplifier circuit, which is the basis of **Anlogue Integrated Circuit** , or a switch circuit, which is the basis of **Digital Integrated Circuit**.

-We use multiple transistors to form differents kinds of digital logic gates, which are the basic building block from which all digital circuits and microprocessor based systems.
+We use multiple transistors to form different kinds of digital logic gates, which are the basic building blocks from all digital circuits and microprocessor-based systems.

 Example: An AND gate circuit implemented by 2 NPN BJT
 ![Logic AND Gate Tutorial with Logic AND Gate Truth Table](https://www.electronics-tutorials.ws/wp-content/uploads/2018/05/logic-log43.gif)